JFan1997/Awesome_PhD_Opportunities/Robotics/University of Sannio.md

-Dear Sir/Madam,

-I would really appreciate it if you could consider posting the following advice for a PhD position at the University of Sannio on the robotics-worldwide mailing list.

-Best regards,
-Carmen Del Vecchio

----

 ## PhD Position at University of Sannio

 The [University of Sannio](https://www.linkedin.com/school/universit%C3%A0-degli-studi-del-sannio-benevento/), Department of Engineering, Benevento, Italy, is offering a three-year PhD position in the “Automatic Control” curriculum focused on methods and techniques of computer vision applied to mobile robotics.